Comparing Alexander-Arnold and Robertson’s FPL points potential for 2021/22

 Become a Member and get unrestricted access to our data and articles

-Full-year memberships are now available, as are monthly subscriptions.
-A FREE trial is now available.
+Full-year memberships, monthly subscriptions and a FREE trial are all now available.

 Join now to get the following: